tldr-pages/tldr/pages/common/arc.md

 # arc

-> Arcanist: A CLI for Phabricator.
+> Arcanist: a CLI for Phabricator.
 > More information: <https://secure.phabricator.com/book/phabricator/article/arcanist/>.

 - Send the changes to Differential for review: